jchu42/Pet-Pal/README.md

     - Troubleshooting:
         Q: "I think I messed up when editing the config.ini file, the game crashes now"
             A: Run python config.py to reset the config.ini file to its default.
+        Q: "I'm getting some kind of file-related error, or a config key error"
+            A: Make sure you're running the game from the correct folder.
     - Roadmap:
         - Food & Fullness
         - General graphics improvements